BurdaPraha/oc_twig/README.md

     }
 ```

 It will move vqmod xml file to correct folder.
+If you are using another folder than "upload" for your document root, change these commands.

 4. add constant `define('TWIG_CACHE', true);` to your config.php, /admin/config.php
 5. optionally you can add row to your `.gitignore` file with path to tracy.xml (example: upload/vqmod/xml/twig.xml)